Am I self-employed or employed – if I have a limited company?

 This is because, unlike the sole trader business structure (in which the person and the business are legally one and the same), a limited company is incorporated as a distinct and independent entity.
 In the eyes of the law, it exists in its own right and has an entirely separate personality from its director(s) and shareholder(s).

-As a director, you are an officeholder and ‘employee’ for tax purposes, working for and on behalf of the company and its shareholder(s).
+As a company director, you are an officeholder and ‘employee’ for tax purposes, working for and on behalf of the company and its shareholder(s).
 In exchange for this, the company pays you a salary, which is taxed through Pay As You Earn (PAYE).

 As a shareholder, you are a beneficial owner of the company.
 In exchange for holding shares and investing in the company, you are entitled to a portion of any profit the business makes.
 You receive this income in the form of dividends.